Kevin Richardson (baseball)

 Kevin Grant Richardson (born September 12, 1980) is an American former professional baseball catcher.
 He played in Major League Baseball (MLB) for the Texas Rangers in 2009.

 Baseball career

 Richardson attended Gonzaga University, where he played college baseball for the Bulldogs from 2001-2002.
 Richardson was signed as an undrafted free agent by the Texas Rangers in 2002.
 He made his MLB debut against Francisco Liriano and the Minnesota Twins, going 2 for 4.
 Richardson appeared in four games for the Rangers in 2009, but was released by the club at the end of the season.

 The Los Angeles Angels of Anaheim signed Richardson to a minor league contract with an invite to spring training on January 14, 2011.
-He played with the AAA Salt Lake Bees.
+He played with the Triple-A Salt Lake Bees.